MeepleCodes/ffxiv_macro/README.md

 - There's *some* order of delete/insert (maybe clipboard) that doesn't create two undo states, just one
 - Moving the cursor doesn't finalise the previous undo state so insert > move > insert is a single state
 - Scrolling from keyboard navigation isn't quite working (down arrow, at least)

-## Bugs
-[x] CPU usage wtf
-[x] Drop insertion point drawn in the wrong place at the end of a line
 - Cursor not restored correctly when undo/redoing
-- Insert/move cursor/insert is merging undo states; should be separate [x] Re-implement autoscroll in refactored editor
 - Mouse events are firing on the scrollbars
+- Save New isn't working properly (might not be setting deleted=false, but also console errors)
+- If the screen is to wide for both editor and glyph picker to be in one row, it doesn't scroll properly

+## Fixed bugs
+[x] CPU usage wtf
-[x] Show/hide whitespace not toggling
+[x] Drop insertion point drawn in the wrong place at the end of a line [x] Show/hide whitespace not toggling
+[x] Re-implement autoscroll in refactored editor

 ## TODOs
 Vague list of features still to implement